carlsoms/B351_ai_project_2048/README.md

 machine) From there you can select which AI to preview or to play the game manually with arrow keys.

-The board class primarily is used to initialize board objects.Each Board contains Tile objects which are used to represent each Tile on the overall game board.
+The board class primarily is used to initialize board objects.
+Each Board contains Tile objects which are used to represent each Tile on the overall game board.
 The game class has different functions that change the way the tile and board classes are used to change